markljwong/chatbot/README.md

 # chatbot
-WIP of a Chinese chatbot (mostly experimentation at the moment) written in python.
+WIP of a Chinese chatbot (mostly experimentation at the moment).
 Follows a quick start guide written by warmheartli (https://github.com/warmheartli/ChatBotCourse)

 - Natural Language Processing Experimentation
   - using PyNLPIR (https://pypi.org/project/PyNLPIR/)